-Oxtails are actually beef tails and are a delicious meat source.
+Oxtails are beef tails and are a delicious meat source.
 You can eat the meat right off the bone or debone the cooked oxtails and add the meat back to the soup.
 This is a prime candidate for a slow cooker or pressure cooker.

 - 2 pounds oxtails (rinsed and patted dry)

 - 3 quarts water (cold)

 - 1 cup barley (not quick-cooking, rinsed)

 - 1 bay leaf

 - 1 large onion (coarsely chopped)